 If your facility produces dust National Fire Prevention Association (NFPA) Standard 652 requires that you have to have a dust test and dust hazard analysis (DHA) completed by September 2020.
 Nauset Engineering is here to help your company complete both the dust test and the DHA.

-NFPA Standard 652 covers the Fundamentals of Combustible Dust.
-Some companies produce only noncombustible dust.
+NFPA Standard 652 covers the Fundamentals of Combustible Dust, and Combustible dust fans are designed to meet NFPA requirements.
 If you know your dust isn’t combustible, you still need to provide documentation showing that it’s not.
 For example, there’s lots of documentation that silica dust isn’t combustible.
 If not, you need a dust test.

 How does a dust test work?

 When you send your dust off to a testing company, what do they do with it?
 Let us explain:

 The first dust test is typically the “go/no go” test.
 The “go/no go” test determines the explosiveness of the dust.
 The result of “go” means that under basic testing, the dust will explode.
 The result of “no-go” means the dust is non-explosive, but the dust is still possibly flammable.

 What’s the difference between flammable and explosive?
 An explosion, by definition, moves faster than the speed of sound.
 Explosive dust can generate a pressure wave able to move that fast.
 Flammable dust may create a fast-moving flame front, but it lacks the pressure or speed of an explosion.

 The industry uses is the Know Sure Thing (KST) as a standard measurement of dust’s explosiveness.
 A dust with KST below 100 is considered a minor explosion.
 Below 200, the explosion is considered strong, and above 200, the explosion will be very strong.